Samsung/tizen-docs/docs/application/web/get-started/tv/first-app.md

 For more information on using the simulator features, see [TV Simulator](http://developer.samsung.com/tv/develop/getting-started/using-sdk/tv-simulator).

 <a name="target"></a>
-### Running on a Target Device
+### Run on a target device

-To run the application on a target device:
+To run the application on a target device, follow these steps:

 1. Connect the TV target device to your computer: